lumilla/abicus-prime/README.md

 <h1 align="center">
   <img alt="logo" height="100" src="./app-icon.png" />
-  <div>Abicus</div>
+  <div>Abicus Prime</div>
 </h1>

 <div align="center">

-Abicus is a simple **scientific calculator** built on web technologies.
+Abicus Prime is a simple **scientific calculator** built on web technologies.

-Abicus does not include any symbolic computation capabilities.
+Abicus Prime does not include any symbolic computation capabilities.
 It is built for use in the Finnish digital matriculation examinations.

 </div>